-PROPOSAL 2: AN ADVISORY (NON-BINDING) "SAY ON PAY" VOTE TO APPROVE EXECUTIVE COMPENSATION
+PROPOSAL 3: AN ADVISORY (NON-BINDING) "SAY ON PAY" VOTE TO APPROVE EXECUTIVE COMPENSATION

-Section 14A of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," provides our stockholders with an advisory "say on pay" vote to approve our executive compensation.
-Although the "say on pay" vote is advisory and is not binding on our Board, the Board values stockholders' opinions and the Compensation Committee will take into consideration the outcome of the vote when making future executive compensation decisions.
+In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), Section 14A of the Securities Exchange Act of 1934, as amended, or the "Exchange Act," and as required by Rule 14a-21 promulgated thereunder, the Board is providing our stockholders with the opportunity to cast, on a non-binding, advisory basis, a "say on pay" vote on a resolution to approve the compensation we pay to our named executive officers.
+Because the "say on pay" vote is advisory and is not binding on the Board or the Compensation Committee, neither the Board nor the Compensation Committee will be required to take any action as a result of the outcome of the vote.
+However, the Board values stockholders' opinions and the Compensation Committee will take into consideration the outcome of the vote when making future executive compensation decisions.